Deemantha-Silva/Projects/README.md

 # Projects
-A collection of my previous projects
+A collection of my previous school projects.
+Topics include Java (Standard and Enterprise) and Web Development.